hgoycoolea/ruby/README.md

 ruby
 ====

-Ruby sample code for connecting to Adyen.
+Ruby sample code for connecting to Adyen

 For a complete example, check out: